-TVRG (Thames Valley Repeater Group) have a number of VHF Key Radio mobiles for sale.
+TVRG (Thames Valley Repeater Group) had a number of VHF Key Radio mobiles for sale.
 These are programmed for 2m frequencies as detailed in the separate document OP5_KM3000 4000 Channels 2024.
 From May 2024 the frequencies have been updated.
 More information is available here.

 These radios are all working prior to sale and are sold “as seen.”